ki3n98/SpaceDorito/README.md

 The goal for this project was for me to learn the basic of SFML and ECS architecture, and I think I've accomplished it.

+I did not use any texture nor sound.
+So, I'm planning to learn that on my next project.
-Now, I will improve on what I learn on the next project.
+Hopefully, I will also be able to create a custom physic engine for the next project.